max/max-2014/README.md

 The easiest way to install Node.js is via the [official installer][Node.js].
 A few clicks and you're done.

-Once you have Node.js installed make sure to download the source of this site to your development machine:
+Once you have Node.js installed simply follow these steps:

-Once you have Node.js on your local development environment make sure to set up Harp, download the latest version of this site, and start the Harp server:

 ```
 $ npm install -g harp